The Benefits of an Early Bedtime — Tips from the Sleep Lady

 What happens if you’re doing everything right?
 You put your baby to bed early, and she’s still experiencing sleep problems.
 Sometimes, I think that we overcompensate.
 If 7:00 p.m. is good, then 6:00 p.m. is even better, right?
 In this case, that’s problematic, and parents sometimes try to put their little ones down when they aren’t able to fall asleep because, well, your baby just isn’t sleepy.

 Luckily, there’s an easy remedy to this.
 Put your baby to bed when she’s showing sleepy signs.
 If you need to, keep a sleep journal so that you can pinpoint the time when she begins to exhibit these signs.
 After a few days, you should be able to get ahead of her signs and start her bedtime routine before she’s overtired.
 The majority of babies and toddlers are ready for sleep around 7:00 p.m.

 What About Late Afternoon Naps?

-I mentioned this before, but if you find that your child isn’t tired in the evening, take a look at her naps.
+You won’t see the benefits of an early bedtime if your baby or child can’t fall asleep early enough.
+If you find that your child isn’t tired in the evening, take a look at her naps.
 If she’s napping consistently in the late afternoon, this may be interfering with her bedtime.
 You may want to shift her late afternoon nap to earlier afternoon or eliminate it altogether if your child still takes three naps.

 If you’re not overestimating your baby’s bedtime, take a look at the current status of your sleep coaching, and, if needed, repeat The Shuffle for a few nights to help reinforce the good sleep habits that she’s learned.